Azb REK: Azb-81LR

 The Azb-81 Long Range (LR) Small Diameter Bomb, also known as the Boosted-Range Extension Kit (B-REK) is an enhanced version of the Azb-81 revealed in 2024 during the IDEAS-2024 at Karachi.
-It features a specially designed airframe casing which uses a combination of a gliding systems and a miniature turbojet engine enabling it to reach ranges of upto 200 km.
+It features a specially designed airframe casing which uses a combination of a gliding systems and a miniature turbojet engine enabling it to reach ranges of up to 200 km.